Snowbird (character): Critical reception

 Deirdre Kaye of Scary Mommy called Snowbird a "role model" and "truly heroic".
 Screen Rant included Snowbird in their "10 Marvel Comics Gods Who Should Join The MCU Next" list.
 CBR.com ranked Snowbird 4th in their "10 Most Powerful Members of Canada's Avengers" list, 7th in their "13 Most Powerful Marvel Demigods" list, and 10th in their "10 Most Powerful Canadians In Comics" list.

 Other versions

 Marvel Zombies

-A zombified alternate universe variant of Snowbird from Earth-2149 appears in Marvel Zombies.
+A zombified alternate universe version of Snowbird from Earth-2149 appears in Marvel Zombies.

 Ultimate Marvel

-An original incarnation of Snowbird from Earth-1610, Danielle Moonstar, appears in the Ultimate Marvel universe.
+An alternate universe version of Snowbird appears in the Ultimate Marvel universe.
+This version is able to manipulate wind, through which she can fly and create blizzards.

 In other media

 Snowbird appears in X-Men: The Animated Series, voiced by Melissa Sue Anderson.
 This version is a member of Alpha Flight.